Brenda403/Brenda403/README.md

 - 👋 Hi, I’m @Brenda403
 - 👀 I’m interested in all things plants
-- 🌱 I’m currently learning Java!
-Learned HTML CSS and JavaScript
+- 🌱 I’m currently learning SQL!
-- 📫 How to reach me brenda.escobedo126@gmail.com
+- 📫 How to reach me brenda.esmith126@gmail.com

 <!---
 Brenda403/Brenda403 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.